DanielWeber-Sec/grc-security-portfolio/isms-project/02_risk-assessment/README.md

 ```
 # Risk Assessment

+---

 ## Objective

-To establish a structured and business-relevant risk assessment methodology that enables prioritization, transparency, and decision-making.
+To identify, evaluate, and prioritize information security risks based on business impact.

 ---

-## Approach
+## Methodology

-A qualitative risk model based on:

-- Likelihood (1–5)
-- Impact (1–5)
+Risk is evaluated using:

-Risk Score = Likelihood × Impact
+Risk = Likelihood × Impact

-The model is designed to be simple, understandable, and usable for management-level decisions.

 ---

-## Key Decisions
+## Focus

+- Identification of threats and vulnerabilities
-- Focus on business impact rather than purely technical severity
+- Evaluation of business impact
-- Use a qualitative model to ensure usability and communication clarity
-- Prioritize transparency over theoretical complexity
+- Prioritization of risks
+- Basis for control selection

 ---

 ## Outcome

+- Structured risk register
-- Clear prioritization of risks based on business relevance
+- Transparent prioritization
-- Direct linkage between risks and control selection
-- Structured input for risk treatment and governance decisions
+- Foundation for risk treatment